sap-tutorials/Tutorials/tutorials/cp-mobile-cards-push-sales-card/cp-mobile-cards-push-sales-card.md

 ## Details
 ### You will learn
-  - how to push a card to your mobile device from an external system
+  - How to push a card to your mobile device from an external system
-  - how to view and delete subscription cards on your mobile device
+  - How to view and delete subscription cards on your mobile device

 ---